-DeSantis Criticizes Biden Decision To Remove FARC From Terror List
+DeSantis Criticizes Biden Decision to Remove FARC From Terror List

-Gov. Ron DeSantis, R-Fla., sharply criticized President Joe Biden’s decision to delist the Revolutionary Armed Forces of Colombia (FARC), the Colombian rebel group, from the administration’s list of foreign terrorist organizations.
+Florida Gov. Ron DeSantis sharply criticized President Joe Biden’s decision to delist the Revolutionary Armed Forces of Colombia (FARC), the Colombian rebel group, from the administration’s list of foreign terrorist organizations.

 On Tuesday, the State Department reportedly told Congress of the plan, five years after FARC and the Colombian government signed a peace agreement.